Citizen Science Projects

 Here are several examples of interesting and easy Citizen Science Projects:

 World Migratory Bird Day is an annual awareness-raising campaign highlighting the need for the conservation of migratory birds and their habitats.
 It is an effective tool to help raise global awareness of the threats faced by migratory birds, their ecological importance, and the need for international cooperation to conserve them.
 WMBD major events are held on the second Saturday in May and in October each year.
-The theme of the 2022 events will be focused on light pollution.

 The University of Kansas Natural History Museum offers numerous Citizen Science Projects throughout the entire year.
 Whether you’re into botany, birds, seasonal phenology, or backyard biodiversity, they offer something for everyone.
 They use iNaturalist which is a free, online platform where people record biodiversity observations, interact with other enthusiasts, and learn about organisms.